mindofsimon/PC_L13_Audio_Inpainting/README.md

 Also, the reconstruction from audio to image can be implemented in two ways: using **original phase** or approximating it with **griffinlim** algorithm.

+*A brief description on the project can be found in Project_Requirements.pdf*

+*Further details on the whole project on our report L13.pdf* inside report folder.

-*More details on Documentation.pdf* inside documentation folder.
+*More details about the scripts implementation on Documentation.pdf* inside documentation folder.

 ##### USEFUL LINKS
 - [Model Based Inpainting Method](https://scikit-image.org/docs/stable/auto_examples/filters/plot_inpaint.html)